-After making changes to the Postfix configuration, you should run service postfix reload and test the new settings by restarting the OSSEC service.
+After making changes to the Postfix configuration, you should run systemctl reload postfix and test the new settings by restarting the OSSEC service.

 If you change the SMTP relay port after installation for any reason, you must update the SMTP relay port using ./securedrop-admin sdconfig and deploy using ./securedrop-admin install.